RedPenguin101/qniform2/docs/DevDiary.md

 This should highlight what is the key attribute of Qniform, which is the touchless operation.

 ## 21st September
-Doing some mockups for the above functionality.

-First, tidy up the landing page with [MVP.css](https://andybrewer.github.io/mvp/), and add a simple nav bar and page navigation.
+Tidy up the landing page with [MVP.css](https://andybrewer.github.io/mvp/), and add a simple nav bar and page navigation.
 Also, add a "Try" page, which is navigated to when the user clicks the "Try it Now!" button from the landing page.

 From this page, the user should be presented with a page representing a dummy entity/general ledger[^4].